vuonghy2442/lonelybot/docs/macro_formalization.md

 - 5.8% (draw-1) / 1.9% (draw-3) of fold-*selected* successors come from
   BFS answers — the BFS cannot be deleted outright, only fed less (§8.5) and asked less (the C14 fold cut).
+- The residual miss population splits (probe `miss_kind_read`, seeds 12..43): **~93% tableau**, ~6% stack-climb (K1's jurisdiction, already
+  served), ~0.8% stack-descent.
+The tableau mass is the diagonal core itself — receivers visible (K2 passed) but the parity disjunct never opens — which is the measured form of this section's boundary claim.

 ### 8.5 The kill lemmas — the necessary fragment [~; Lean candidates]